-Formally, the reward model consists of a semantic feature extractor denoted by $g$ (\eg, DINO, CLIP), and MUSIQ \cite{ke2021musiq} to compensate for decrease in perceived quality (see Table \ref{tab:ablation-combined}).
-The combined reward can be written as, $r = cos(g(\text{SRI}), g(\text{GTI})) + \lambda \cdot cos(\text{MUSIQ}(\text{SRI}), \text{MUSIQ}(\text{GTI}))$, where $\lambda$ denotes the factor for MUSIQ term.
-Based on our findings in \S\ref{sec:analysis}, we consider the following choices for our reward model:

-\quad \textit{+DINO-ST+MUSIQ}: we use pretrained DINOv2 ViT-B/14 \cite{oquab2023dinov2} model with registers, and form $g$ as the concatenated spatial tokens from intermediate layers with indices $1,3,5,7,11$; with $\lambda$ as $0.05$

-\quad \textit{+CLIP-ST/CLS+MUSIQ}: we use pretrained OpenCLIP (ViT-B/16) \cite{cherti2023reproducible} model, and form $g$ as the concatenated spatial tokens from intermediate layers (same as above) for \textit{CLIP-ST}, and CLS token from the last layer for \textit{CLIP-CLS}; with $\lambda$ as $0.1$ and $0.05$ respectively.

-\textbf{Training and Inference Settings.} We initialize both models from their respective pretrained GSR checkpoints.
-We combine DIV-2K/8K~\cite{div2k,gu2019div8k} and Flicker2K \cite{agustsson2017ntire}, for training, where we randomly crop 512$\times$512 images from the original image and apply the Real-ESRGAN \cite{wang2021real} degradations to get the synthetic LR-HR pairs, where degradation level is the same as StableSR \cite{pan2021exploiting}.
-We train all the models for $200$ steps using an effective batch size of $32$ and a learning rate of $1e^{-3}$.
-For inference, we follow default configurations specific to each model in order to obtain SR outputs; where SeeSR employs DDIM sampler with 50 steps, and PASD uses UniPC \cite{zhao2023unipc} sampler with 20 steps.
-More details are in Supp.\S\ref{sec:add-results}.
+More specifically, our reward model consists of two terms: $ r = S_c(g(I_\mathrm{SR}),g(I_\mathrm{GT})) + \lambda Q(I_\mathrm{SR}),$ where $g$ is a neural feature extractor, $S_c$ is cosine similarity, and $Q$ is an NRIQA model, MUSIQ \cite{ke2021musiq}, which prevents the GSR method from decreasing perceptual quality (\eg, blur) to increase HS as a trivial solution (see \textit{Ablations} below).
+For $g$, we focus on our HS proxy, DINO-HS (\S\ref{subsec:hs:proxy}), trained on GPT-HS scores (denoted \textit{+DINO-HS+MUSIQ}).
+See Supp.~\S\ref{sec:add-results} for more details, as well as additional results, including various configurations of DINO, CLIP, LPIPS, and MSE.